microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 1. First let's look at the deployment from the perspective of the resource group.
 If you are looking at your SQL database in the Azure Portal you can click on your resource group or it may be listed in Resources on your home page.
 You can also search for your resource group in the search box at the top of the Azure Portal by typing in your resource group name and selecting it.
 1. On the left-hand menu select **Deployments**.
 1. The deployment name should start with "Microsoft.SQLDatabase.newDatabaseNewServer...".
 If you scroll to the right you can see the Duration of the deployment.
 This is the time it took to deploy the Azure SQL Logical Server and Database.
 You can click on the deployment name to see more details about the deployment.
+1. **TODO: How Azure template that could be use to deploy others.**

 ## Exercise 7.2 - Explore and connect to Azure SQL Database